Business Integration Solutions documentation

-Business Integration Solution has been provided with a standard set of Endpoints, Events and Activities.
-The pipeline architecture has been provided with extension points which allows you to extend this standard set.
-Examples of this extension point are: a custom endpoint which connect with a specific web service, implement an unsupported format.
-It is possible to extend the set without changing the standard product.
+Business Integration Solutions provides a standard set of endpoints, events, and activities.
+The pipeline architecture includes extension points that let you extend this standard set, for example, a custom endpoint that connects to a specific web service or implements an unsupported format.
+You can extend the set without changing the standard product.

 Prerequisites

-• understanding of Business Integrated Solutions and especially the concept of pipeline and messages
+• Understanding of Business Integration Solutions and especially the concept of pipeline and messages.

 Use this task when you want to extend the list of standard activities with custom types.